tldr-pages/tldr/pages/common/umount.md

 # umount

-> Revokes access to an entire filesystem mounted to a directory.
+> Unlink a filesystem from its mount point, making it no longer accessible.
 > A filesystem cannot be unmounted when it is busy.

-- Unmount a filesystem:
+- Unmount a filesystem, by passing the path to the source it is mounted from:

 `umount {{path/to/device_file}}`

-- OR:
+- Unmount a filesystem, by passing the path to the target where it is mounted:

 `umount {{path/to/mounted_directory}}`

-- Unmount all mounted filesystems (dangerous!):
+- Unmount all mounted filesystems (except the `proc` filesystem):

 `umount -a`